-cureforbedbugs asked: Rushmore for the genre that you are most embarrassed at your relative lack of knowledge of!
+cureforbedbugs said: Rushmore for the genre that you are most embarrassed at your relative lack of knowledge of!

 This is a fantastic question.
 There are a few genres to pick from, I guess.
 Post-2000 hip-hop that’s not Mike Ladd, while not a genre, is a category that I really wish I knew better, for instance.
 Disco, metal and country music, too.
 I think I’m going with post-2000 hip-hop, though, because, really, I ought to know it a lot better than I do, and it’s mostly intertia on my part that’s kept my knowledge of the big-name stuff so thin.
 So!